rohitghosh/rohitghosh.github.io/_posts/2025-11-14-to-preserve-or-not.md

+---
+layout: post
+title: To Preserve Or Not To Preserve
+comments: true
+excerpt: Of late, my wife has started to put these nice, handwritten notes on my lunch boxes that I really enjoy and adore.
+But a new challenge has come up with that: the dilemma of whether to throw them away or preserve them for eternity.
+Deep dive to see if and why we preserve things or not preserve things ..
+---

 # To Preserve Or Not To Preserve

 Of late, my wife has started to put these nice, handwritten notes on my lunch boxes that I really enjoy and adore.
 But a new challenge has come up with that: the dilemma of whether to throw them away or preserve them for eternity.